Why riders love it

 Montjuïc Castle is the hill’s historic crown jewel.
 This 17th-century fortress once guarded the city and now invites you to explore its thick stone walls, ramparts, and stunning views over Barcelona and the sea.
 Don’t forget to snap a photo or two; the panoramic sights from the battlements are pure magic.

-Learn the history behind Castillo de Montjuïc
+History behind Castillo de Montjuïc

 Olympic sites